jgore43/dazc.github.io/ytr/README.md

-READ ME files exist for completion for proof of concept
+READ ME file exists to mark functional completion for proof of concept and list future objectives.

 Concept: Given a youtube url, autoplay an infinite loop of that video

 #TODO: